CERT-Polska/Artemis/docs/user-guide/writing-a-module.rst

         CustomScanner().loop()

 .. warning::
-    If you know how to use karton you might know ``self.send_task`` method on karton producers.
+    If you know how to use Karton you might know the ``self.send_task`` method on Karton producers that creates a new task.

     Since Artemis saves all task information in the database, you need to use a wrapper - ``self.add_task``.